alex-a-soto/alexsoto/building-an-eink-laptop.md

 ## Thinkpad T480

-The Thinkpad T480 seems to be an ideal laptop for building an eink laptop, The T480 has [^t480]:
+The Thinkpad T480 seems to be an ideal laptop for building an e-ink laptop, The T480 has [^t480]:
 - A hot-swappable battery (internal and external).
 - 13 hours of battery while web browsing with the 72Wh battery.
 - Supports up to 64 GB of ram.